vberlier/pytest-insta/README.md

 - [`insta`](https://github.com/mitsuhiko/insta) (rust)

-  Armin's work was the initial motivation for this project.
-It inspired the review workflow by keeping everything as straightforward as possible.
+  Armin's work was the initial motivation for this project and inspired the reviewing workflow.

 - [`jest`](https://jestjs.io/docs/en/snapshot-testing) (javascript)